Carbon-Chain Chemistry in the Interstellar Medium: Summary and Open Questions of This Review

 \item Two line survey projects toward TMC-1 CP (GOTHAM and QUIJOTE) have recently reported detections of many new carbon-chain species.
 Abundances of some of these species are not yet reproducible in chemical simulations indicating a need for improved models.

 \item In addition to the cold gas conditions of early-phase molecular clouds, carbon-chain formation also occurs around low-, intermediate- and high-mass YSOs.
-Warm Carbon-Chain Chemistry (WCCC) was found in 2008 around low-mass YSOs, while Hot Carbon-Chain Chemistry (HCCC) has been proposed based on observations around high-mass YSOs.
+Warm Carbon-Chain Chemistry (WCCC) was found in 2008 around low-mass YSOs, while Hot Carbon-Chain Chemistry (HCCC) has been proposed based on recent observations around high-mass YSOs.

-\item Recent chemical simulations aim to explain conditions forming hot corino and WCCC sources.
-There are several possible parameters to produce the chemical differentiation: e.g., UV radiation field and temperature during the static phase.
+\item Chemical simulations aim to explain conditions forming hot corino and WCCC sources.
+There are several possible parameters to reproduce the chemical differentiation: e.g., UV radiation field and temperature of the prestellar phase.
+The most plausible effect is the ISRF rather than the timescale of the prestellar phase.

 \item Thanks to high-angular resolution and high-sensitivity observations with ALMA, several carbon-chain species (e.g., CCH, $c$-C$_3$H$_2$, HC$_3$N) have been detected from protoplanetary disks around Herbig Ae and T Tauri stars.
 Vibrationally-excited lines of HC$_3$N have been found to trace disk structures around massive stars.